 - Review the pop-up, which explains the process.
 Click Do it now.

-- The next screen has two forms, side by side.
+- If you answer No, the next screen has two forms, side by side.
 In Step 1, you will see the email address that you currently use to log in to TweetDeck.
 Type your TweetDeck password in the box below it, and click Next.
 You will see a list of accounts currently in your TweetDeck.

 - In Step 2, enter the Twitter @ username and password you want to log in with from now on.
 This is important: If you’re the only person who logs in to this TweetDeck you should choose your main personal Twitter account.